Much More Than Marionettes!

 Georgia Public Broadcasting (GPB)

 International Society for Technology in Education (ISTE)

 Metro Atlanta Chamber of Commerce

 An international puppetry exhibit is installed in the international terminal of Hartsfield-Jackson Atlanta International airport; a Woody Willow & Friends exhibit is at WSB-TV in Atlanta; and a puppetry exhibit is installed at AtlanTIX’s Underground Atlanta location.

-The Jim Henson Museum at Center for Puppetry Arts
+Transforming the Center for Puppetry Arts

 Back to Top